AkkiParekh007/Forto-sorter/docs/README.md

   * TypeScript support
   * Packed with features in small footprint with 0 dependencies (~ 850 bytes gzip)
   * Compatible with any JS environment as Node, Web, etc..

-## Migrating from older versions

-Documentation for v2 and older versions is available [here](https://github.com/snovakovic/fast-sort/blob/v2/README.md).

-For migrating to v3 you can reference [CHANGELOG](https://github.com/snovakovic/fast-sort/blob/master/CHANGELOG.md) for what has been changed.

 ## In place sorting